dressel/GainPatterns.jl/README.md

 * ~~Create a GainPattern type~~ done!
 * ~~Allow creation of said type through a text or csv file~~ done!
 * Julia notebook with examples
-* make ymin work for plot
+* ~~make ymin work for plot~~ done!
+* Check that gp.samples exists in plot if showsamples is selected
+* Allow log-log plotting
 * Make plots show up immediately (this is a PGFPlots issue)
 * Test `validgain` function and over-writing it